-Analysis: In AC 2019-2020 the target was met with 90% passing rate.
-Based on the analysis of the AC 2019-2020 results, in AC 2020-2021, the faculty built upon the students' learning experience by incorporating individualized practice plans addressing weaknesses and by providing more performing opportunities in front of a small audience (studio class, master class, elective or shared recitals).
-These changes provided more opportunities for experience performing in live situations.
-Individualized practice plans became even more detailed for many students as a result of the move to virtual teaching platforms.
-Also, with the move to virtual teaching platforms, new opportunities became available: students recording more material for virtual applied lessons (which is a form of small-scale performance), numerous webinars and online resources focusing on musicians' health, and more free master class opportunities from professional musicians around the country.
+Based on the analysis of the AC 2019-20 data, faculty implemented the following changes in AC 2020-21 to drive the cycle of improvement.
+In AC 2020-21, even with necessary adaptation to virtual teaching platforms, faculty were able to implement incorporating further individualized practice plans to address weaknesses, providing performing opportunities in front of a small audience (virtual studio class and master class opportunities), and discussion on, and sharing of resources, dealing with performance anxiety and musicians health issues.
+Individualized practice plans became even more detailed for many students because of the move to virtual teaching platforms.
+Also, with the move to virtual teaching platforms, new opportunities became available: students recording more material for virtual applied lessons (which is form of small-scale performance), numerous webinars and online resources focusing on musician's health, and more master class opportunities from professional musicians around the country.
 Faculty were proactive in using these resources, which added to the tools available for driving the cycle of improvement in this area.
+Because of live performance restrictions, there have been fewer elective recitals.
+However, the inclusion of the above-mentioned opportunities is allowing for several small-scale performance opportunities for students.

 As a result of these changes, in AC 2020-21, the target was not met.
-The passing rate was 87% for all Qualifying Juries and Senior Recitals.
-The faculty noticed as the year progressed that many students were having to deal with issues outside of their control